 Doc is also a docent and special events lecturer at Jack London State Historic Park in Glen Ellen, CA, recently presenting It’s How You Play the Game: Jack London’s Timeless Themes in Sport in June of 2013 as well as leading special moonlight tours to Jack London’s famous Wolf House.

-He retired from full-time teaching in the Kinesiology and Recreation Administration Department at Humboldt State University in 2011, teaching part-time until 2015.
+He retired from full-time teaching in the Kinesiology and Recreation Administration Department at Humboldt State University in 2011, and continued to teach part-time until 2015.